ripsawridge/site/site/contents/_cma/2020/shorts.md

   * Normal route first pitch back on the slab side.
 I tried a couple harder things but got scared before the second bolt.
 Time for a stick clip!

+### Wallberg
+_July 7, 2020_

+I hiked up Wallberg in the evening, just going to the little chapel near the lift station.
+900 meters up and down.

 ### Flintsbach climbing
 _July 5, 2020_